 Heredity and sleepless nights along with plenty of laughs and smiles all contribute to the eye problem trifecta: dark circles, puffy eyes and crow’s-feet.
-The skin around your eyes is the thinnest of anywhere on your body so your eyes are truly a window into whether you’re tired and weary.
-The good news is that there are two DIY eye mask recipes for a fast fix, along with longer term solutions to keep the skin around your eyes refreshed and vibrant.
+The skin around your eyes is the thinnest of anywhere on your body so your eyes are the first area to reflect aging, stress, poor diet, and lack of sleep.
+The good news is that there are two DIY eye mask recipes for a quick boost, along with longer term solutions to keep the skin around your eyes refreshed and vibrant.

 1. Dark circles